Photo: The Secret Bureau of Art + Design

 Jenna and her creative teams have been commissioned by the Olin College of Engineering, New Movement Collaborative, Hubbard Street Professional Program, and The Reciprocity Collaborative.
 Individually, she has choreographed for Bridge Repertory Theater, InDance Barcelona, Theater Felina-Areal Mannheim, Urbanity Dance Company, Endicott College, Boston Moving Arts Productions, Brandeis University Theater Department, Salem State University Theater Department, Providence College Dance Department, and in NYC focused on immersive performance with The Center for Innovation in the Arts at Juilliard and Dau al Set Productions.
 Additionally, she was the Dramaturg and Rehearsal Director for The Davis Sisters' 2018-2019 season.

-She is currently a performer with Ali Kenner Brodsky & Co.
-She has previously performed with little house dance company, Betsy Miller, Bridge Repertory Theater, Scottish Dance Theatre, The Metropolitan Opera's production of 'Two Boys' choreographed by Hofesh Shechter, American Repertory Theater, Nicole von Arx, Bryan Arias, Equus Projects, and BOP Montréal.
+She has previously performed with Ali Kenner Brodsky & Co., little house dance company, Betsy Miller, Bridge Repertory Theater, Scottish Dance Theatre, The Metropolitan Opera's production of 'Two Boys' choreographed by Hofesh Shechter, American Repertory Theater, Nicole von Arx, Bryan Arias, Equus Projects, and BOP Montréal.
 Beyond the stage, she is a Principal Dancer in the 2019 feature film 'Little Women' directed by Greta Gerwig, was in a music video for Arcade Fire's Will Butler, featured in Pantone's 'Make it Brilliant' ad campaign, a highlighted Harvard Business School Online alumnus, and guested on the Playbill podcast: The Compass.

-Jenna holds an Executive Certificate from University of Pennsylvania's School of Social Policy and Practice in Social Impact Strategy, an M.A. with Distinction in Choreography from the Institute of the Arts Barcelona/Liverpool John Moores University, a Certificate with Honors from Harvard Business School Online’s CORe program, and a B.F.A. in Dance Performance from The Juilliard School.
+Jenna holds a Master of Urban Planning and Policy (MUPP) from University of Illinois Chicago, an Executive Certificate from University of Pennsylvania's School of Social Policy and Practice in Social Impact Strategy, an M.A. with Distinction in Choreography from the Institute of the Arts Barcelona/Liverpool John Moores University, a Certificate with Honors from Harvard Business School Online’s CORe program, and a B.F.A. in Dance Performance from The Juilliard School.